The Authenticity Gap in Human Evaluation: System-level Probabilistic Assessment

 \subsection{Implementing SPA}

 If you want to use SPA to compare two NLG systems $X,Y$, you should do as follows:

-\begin{enumerate}[leftmargin=*] \item Choose the prior for your desired task and provide a sample of $m$ prompts/inputs drawn from this prior.
-Alternatively, allow agents to use their own under the assumption that they share a prior over the prompt/input space.

-\item Find $n_A$ \underline{unique} annotators that are representative of the agent population whose preferences you want to model.
-Allow agents to directly interact with each system or show them a fixed number of randomly sampled outputs from each system based on the chosen prior.
-We take the latter approach in our experiments (\S\ref{ssec:experiments}), as we include human-written references as well.
+\begin{enumerate}[leftmargin=*] \item Find $n_A$ \underline{unique} annotators who are representative of the agent population whose preferences you want to model.
+Choose the prior for your desired task and draw $m$ prompts/inputs from this prior.
+Give each annotator $m$ randomly sampled outputs from each system, one per prompt.
+It is possible to use a different set of prompts for $X$ and $Y$, but this will make it harder for the agent to do an apples-to-apples comparison, making them less certain about their preference.

-\item Then ask each annotator a variation of the following question: ``Based on what you've read, from 0 to 100, what is the \% chance that system $X$ is a better writer than system $Y$?''
-If needed, swap $X$ and $Y$ and repeat the question.
-Note that $\hat{P}[X \succ_i Y]$ does not necessarily need to equal $1 - \hat{P}[Y \succ_i X]$ since the agent's estimates are noisy and they can be indifferent to the two.
+\item Ask each annotator a variation of the question: ``Based on what you've read, from 0 to 100, what is the \% chance that system $X$ is a better writer than system $Y$?''
+Swapping $X$ with $Y$ and then asking the question will not necessarily equal $1 - \hat{P}[X \succ_i Y]$, since the estimates are noisy.